Moving to Pittsburgh

 The second most populous city in the state of Pennsylvania, Pittsburgh is a major centre of steel production, education and technology.
 This lively city offers a good quality of life while maintaining a low cost of living.

 Pittsburgh is located at the confluence of three rivers, and the city has quite a number of bridges – more than 400, in fact.
 It's thanks to this that Pittsburgh is fondly called the 'City of Bridges'.

 Apart from steel, other thriving industries include glass, aluminium and petroleum.
 There are over 1,600 technology companies with a presence in the city, including industry giants such as Google, Facebook and Apple.
 Pittsburgh has dozens of higher education institutions, including Carnegie Mellon University and the University of Pittsburgh, both of which are industry leaders in research and development.

 Parents moving to Pittsburgh with children will be glad to know that the city's reputation for high-quality education extends to its public schools, with magnet and charter schools being especially highly regarded.
 While there are no schools in Pittsburgh offering a foreign curriculum, there are language-immersion schools and schools that teach the International Baccalaureate.

 There's a lot to love about life in the City of Bridges.
-A proudly diverse region, it's definitely a city with something for everyone.
+As a proudly diverse region with a multicultural heritage, it's a city with something for everyone.